percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 distributor **MUST** use the same association identifier in the `MediaKeys` message as is used in the `TunneledDtls` messages for the given endpoint.

+The key distributor, can use the certificate of the endpoint and corelate that with signalling information to know which conference this session is associated with.
+The key distributor informs the media distributor of which conferences this session is assorted with by sending a globally unique conferences identifier in the conf-id attributes of the `MediaKeys`.

 The key distributor **MUST** select a cipher that is supported by both the endpoint and the media distributor to ensure proper HBH operations.